The Prompt Course · 5 lessons · Free

 Why "write an email" always fails

-There's a common mistake even experienced AI users make: they ask AI to do the job without giving it the raw material.
+There is a common mistake that even experienced AI users make: they ask the AI to do the job without providing the raw material.

-"Write a follow-up email to a potential client."
+"Write a follow-up email to a potential customer."

 Which email?
-Which client?
+Which customer?
 What was the meeting about?
 What do you want them to do next?
-What's the tone of your relationship?
+What is the tone of your relationship?
 AI writes something.
 It looks like an email.
-It's useless.
+It's worthless.

 The key is to understand: AI is only as good as the information it has to work with.
-Garbage in, garbage out — just better written.
+Garbage in, garbage out — just more well-written.

 Three levels of context